wpdrift/Screening-Questions-For-WP-Job-Manager/README.md

 * Suggested questions
 * Application with answers

-<a href="https://wpdrift.com/screening-questions-for-wp-job-manager/" target="_blank">Read more about WP Job Manager - Screening Questions</a>.
+<a href="https://wpdrift.com/screening-questions-for-wp-job-manager/" target="_blank">Read more about Screening Questions For WP Job Manager</a>.

 ### Requirements ###

-WP Job Manager - Screening Questions plugin needs the following plugins to be installed:
+Screening Questions For WP Job Manager plugin needs the following plugins to be installed:

 * <a href="https://wordpress.org/plugins/wp-job-manager/" target="_blank">WP Job Manager</a>
+* <a href="https://wpjobmanager.com/add-ons/applications/" target="_blank">WP Job Manager - Applications</a>

 ## Installation ##